Mr-Z-2697/makeheic.py/README.md

 ## Requirements:
 1. FFmpeg & FFprobe with libx265 biult-in.
 2. Mp4box (if you need to use alpha channel & icc you may need dev version, for the moment)
-3. ImageMagick (not necessary if you disable icc)
+3. ImageMagick (not necessary if you don't care about icc)

 ## Usage:
 1. Drag and drop (will use default settings).